Riemannian Inexact Gradient Descent for Quadratic Discrimination: Numerical Results on Imaging

 where $Y_k \sim U(0,1)$.
 In the figures that follow, we refer to this uniform perturbation as $\hat K$ for brevity.
 For a finite number of iterations, the perturbed gradient will be biased.
 In the second scenario, RiGD is used to maximize Eq. \eqref{Jdiv} using sample covariance matrices estimated from a set of simulated images from both classes.
 The bias in this setting arises from covariance matrix estimation which is computed as Alternatively, in matrix-vector notation as

 where $\tilde{K}_{j,k}$ is the sample covariance between the $j^{th}$ and $k^{th}$ pixel values estimated using images $g_i, \quad i \in \{1,\dots,N\}$.
 The $j^{th}$ pixel value of image $g_i$ is denoted by $g_i[j]$ and similarly the $k^{th}$ by $g_i[k]$.
 The variable $\bar{g}[j]$ is the mean of the $j^{th}$ pixel value calculated across all $N$ images.
 In matrix-vector notation, \textbf{G} denotes the matrix of sample images, with each row corresponding to an image, $\mu$ is the mean pixel-value vector and $1$ a $p \times 1$ vector.
 Note that the estimation of a covariance matrix is a non-trivial problem and there is a large body of research tackling this challenge.
 It is well known that when the number of available samples $N$ is smaller than the dimension of the covariance matrix $n$, the estimated matrix is singular.
 In \cite{Fan2013}, a simulation is used to illustrate the challenge of estimating the covariance matrix when $N$ is much smaller (half) than $n$ and also when $N$ is an order of magnitude (10 times) larger.
 Various regularization techniques have been proposed to estimate covariance matrices in the literature, and we refer to \cite{fan2015overviewestimationlargecovariance} for an overview of some of these techniques.
+To our knowledge, other manifold based methods do not account for the inexactness of gradient information.
+Alternatively, one may compute sample covariances for a fixed sample size and solving the optimization problem using the sample covariances.
+In this setting, the error does not diminish and solving the optimization can be equated to solving a different problem altogether as the sample covariances are no longer representative of the true covariance matrices.
 Given the difficulty in estimating the covariance matrix, we work with RiGD to accommodate bias induced by the estimation process on Eq. \eqref{Jdiv} and Eq. \eqref{eq5} and incorporate the following regularization for covariance matrix stability